lepitaxa/lepitaxa.github.io/README.md

 :point_right: **Guidelines:**
 - 17.1.
 Subspecies must be sorted strictly alphabetical relative to each other within a species.
 - 17.2.
-Subspecies must be grouped and sorted AFTER all references, common names and synonyms within a species.
+Subspecies must be grouped and sorted AFTER all common names and synonyms, but BEFORE all references within a species.
 - 17.3.
 The naming of subspecies follows Guidelines 14.2. and 14.3.
 - 17.4.
 Only prominent/important subspecies should be listed, it's also not wrong to list non at all when they're practically indistinguishable.
 Listing the nominate subspecies is not necessary either, but can be done if important.